Overview

 xray:export-features

-To import Test results, use the xray:import-results
+In order to import test results, we need to use the xray:import-results

 task.